 Supervisors: Dr. Pier Vittorio Aureli, Dr. Sam Jacoby

 The countryside is the new frontline of urbanisation in China.
-Through a centralised planning regime and on-going household registration reform, the Chinese state is extending the hierarchical urban structure to every single village.
-Rural territory, new rural settlements and the family home have become key instruments of the state apparatus in the process of appropriation, re-distribution and production.
-Eventually, through the fine grain of daily routine and social behaviour, desired subjects (a cheap labour force and a consumer class) are being constructed.
-The thesis is to identify the mechanisms of the planning strategies underpinned by the growth centre doctrine, the urban spatial template for consolidating rural settlements and the modern apartment and family house as transformative tools to bring urban lifestyle to the countryside.
-Spatial design is seen as a tool to problematise and understand the asymmetric relationships created by continuous capitalist accumulation – the process of urbanisation – and to shape alternative social relationships at the scales of territory, settlement and home.
+The rural territory, new rural settlement and family home become key instruments of the state apparatus in the process of appropriation, redistribution and production.
+Eventually through the fine grain of daily routine and social behaviour, desired subjects are being constructed.
+The thesis is to, through design projects, disclose mechanisms of planning strategies underpinned by the growth centre doctrine, the urban spatial template for consolidating rural settlements and the modern apartment and family house as transformative tools to bring urban lifestyle to the countryside.